hershkumar/hershkumar.github.io/content/_index.md

 # Hersh Kumar

 ## About Me
 Hello!
-My name is Hersh Kumar and I am a first year Physics graduate student at the University of Maryland.
+My name is Hersh Kumar and I am a second year Physics graduate student at the University of Maryland.

 My interests mainly lie in quantum computation, nuclear theory, and computational physics.
 I am currently working on the digital quantum simulation of scattering processes.
-I have previously worked on the use of neural networks as variational ansatze for many-body bosonic and fermionic systems, as well as digital quantum simulation of lattice gauge theories.
+I have previously worked on the use of neural networks as variational ansatze for many-body bosonic and fermionic systems, as well as on the digital quantum simulation of lattice gauge theories.

 ### Selected Papers
 - We propose neural network variational ansatze for bosonic and fermionic many-body quantum systems, and apply our networks to several analytic and non-analytic models: